Informatievlaanderen/VSDS-LDESWorkbench-NiFi/README.md

 Further information on how to use this processor can be found in the in-NiFi documentation.

-### NGSI LD to LDES
+### Create Version Object

-To support the ingestion of input in [NGSI LD format](https://vloca-kennishub.vlaanderen.be/NGSI_(LD)), the NgsiLdToLdes processor will take the inputted NGSI LD data and transform it into LDES members to be ingested into an LDES server.
+To support the creation of version objects, e.g. when transforming data in the [NGSI LD format](https://vloca-kennishub.vlaanderen.be/NGSI_(LD)) to LDES.

 Further information on how to use this processor can be found in the in-NiFi documentation.